Updated:

 and prices are low.
 This is because a number of previous policies are abandoned

-for actors if they should aim at low or high emissions.
+have rendered actors unsure if they should aim at low or high emissions.

-- large influx of questionable allowances from the CDM (Clean Development Mechanism)
+- The large influx of questionable allowances from the CDM (Clean Development

 of the Kyoto Protocol.